 We as parents build our child’s entire mental construct of life for them instead of letting them explore LIFE for themselves, come to their own conclusions, and allow them to be whatever they want to be, think whatever they want, and express themselves however they want to.
 I see this imposed brainwashing every time I see parents dragging their children into churches, a particular social event, or see parents telling a little boy not to wear little girls clothes to fit into a prefabricated gender identification, and cringe at the thought of how the child’s essence is soon going to be strip from them.

 Since there’s safety in numbers, children (and even adults) mistake consensus for wisdom, and tend to believe what the majority of people around them believe.
 Slowly, the light of their beautiful uniqueness fades and is lost as peer pressure and the urge to be accepted leads to conformity.
 In adopting the beliefs of the majority we no longer have the confidence to “go against the grain” of conventional thinking or “think outside of the box.”
-Afraid to be ostracized, children lose confidence and fear expressing themselves, their thoughts, and feelings if it’s incongruent with what the majority of people around them think.
+Afraid to be ostracized, children lose confidence and fear expressing themselves, their thoughts, and feelings, especially if it’s incongruent with what the majority of people around them think.
 They become afraid to try new things, or do things in their own unique way, feeling everything has to be done a certain pre-ordained and accepted way.
 As a result, they become risk adverse and lose confidence in themselves, their instincts, and their own creative potential.
 Seeking the path of least resistance; we conform.
 I cannot tell you how many individuals I have counseled in their 30s and 40s, who have shared with me that they got married in their 20s because that’s what all their friends were doing and it just seemed like the next logical step in life.
 Again, this is compulsory behavior and role playing that only leads to our eventual sense of entanglement with another person.

 LIFE IS JUST A STORY WE TELL OURSELVES . . .